-The northern section begins at the town of Vienne, near the three appellations Château-Grillet.
-Condrieu and Côte Rôtie lie.
-It extends straight south to the town of Valence with its appellations Cornas and Saint-Péray, The climate is continental, the floors are mostly made of slate and granite.
-The vineyards are often extremely steep terraced Hanging up to 65° (214%) Tilt, Subareas count them among the steepest vineyards Europe.
-The extremely tedious management made the Romans accomplish their slaves.
-Dominated here Syrah, which is approved as the only red wine vine.
-The most important white wines are Marsanne.
-Roussanne and Viognier, For the most part, dark and tanninreiche Red wines also produced in larger quantities sorted.
-These are often classic, that is less developed in new oak.
-In the northern section, less than 10% of the volume of wine is produced.
+The northern section begins at the town of Vienne, near which the three appellations Château-Grillet, Condrieu and Côte Rôtie are located.
+It stretches straight south to the city of Valence with the Cornas and Saint-Péray appellations.
+The climate is continental, the soils are mostly slate and granite.
+The vineyards are often located on extremely steep terraced slopes with a gradient of up to 65° (214%).
+In some areas they are among the steepest vineyards in Europe.
+The Romans had their slaves do the extremely laborious cultivation.
+Syrah dominates here, which is the only red wine vine allowed.
+The most important white wine varieties are Marsanne, Roussanne and Viognier.
+For the most part, dark and tannin-rich red wines are also produced in larger quantities as single varieties.
+These are often vinified classically, i.e. less in new oak.
+In the northern section, less than 10% of the wine volume is produced.

-Further to the south gapes then in the river a gap of about 50 kilometers without viticulture or vineyards.
-However, further to the east is an area sometimes called the middle section on the Rhône tributary Drôme, Here are the four appellations named after municipalities Chatillon-en-Diois.
-Clairette de Die.
-Coteaux de Die and Crémant de Die with an already very old sparkling wine production.
+Further to the south, there is a gap of about 50 kilometres in the course of the river without viticulture or vineyards.
+However, further to the east there is an area on the Rhône tributary Drôme, sometimes referred to as the middle section.
+This is where the four appellations named after their respective municipalities - Châtillon-en-Diois, Clairette de Die, Coteaux de Die and Crémant de Die - are located, each with an already very old sparkling wine production.

-The southern section begins at Montélimar and extends south to Avignon in the Vaucluse department.
-The climate is Mediterranean in comparison to the northern part, the soils consist mainly of clay limestone ground.
-Here are many Winzergenossenschaften that produce around two-thirds of the quantity.
-Again, mainly red wines are produced, the most important variety is Grenache Noir(Garnacha Tinta).
-But there are about 20 different grape varieties allowed, from which many cuvées arise with a wide variety of wine styles.
-Other red wines are Carignan Noir.
-Cinsault.
-Mourvèdre and increasingly as in the northern section too Syrah, The typical blend here is called Rhône Recipe designated.
+The southern section begins at Montélimar and extends south to Avignon in the Département Vaucluse.
+The climate is Mediterranean in comparison to the northern section, the soils consist mainly of limestone subsoil interspersed with clay.
+There are many winegrowers' cooperatives here, which produce about two thirds of the quantity.
+Also here, mainly red wines are produced, the most important variety is Grenache Noir(Garnacha Tinta).
+However, around 20 different grape varieties are allowed, which results in many cuvées with a wide variety of wine styles.
+Other red wine varieties are Carignan Noir, Cinsaut, Mourvèdre and increasingly, as in the northern section, Syrah.
+The typical blend here is called the Rhône recipe.